donleyp/www-psimer-net/_posts/2015-02-22-host-a-blog-on-aws.md

 categories: AWS
 tags: jekyll
 excerpt: >
-  Hosting a blog on tublr or blogger seemed boring while hosting a blog using my own WordPress site seemed like overkill.
+  Hosting a blog on tumblr or blogger seemed boring while hosting a blog using my own WordPress site seemed like overkill.
 I was looking for a way to host a blog using just Amazon S3 static website hosting and simple text-based tools.
 I found Jekyll and this is my blog post about it.
 ---
 # Why not WordPress?